NevesGus/StabilityNumericalMethods/README.md

     Behavior in Extreme Cases: Generating plots of numerical solutions for values of 'h' close to the stability limit, showing the behavior of the methods in critical situations.
     Order of Convergence: Estimating the temporal order of convergence of each method and comparing it with the expected theoretical order.

-The report discusses the advantages and disadvantages of each method based on the results obtained, aiding in the choice of the most suitable method for different types of problems.